Titanium dioxide: Sulfate process

+Residues from sulfate process outside a titanium dioxide production facility in Kaanaa, Pori, Finland.

 In the sulfate process, ilmenite is treated with sulfuric acid to extract iron(II) sulfate pentahydrate.
 This process requires concentrated ilmenite (45–60% TiO_{2}) or pretreated feedstocks as a suitable source of titanium.
 The resulting synthetic rutile is further processed according to the specifications of the end user, i.e. pigment grade or otherwise.

 Examples of plants using the sulfate process are the Sorel-Tracy plant of QIT-Fer et Titane and the Eramet Titanium & Iron smelter in Tyssedal Norway.

 Becher process

 The Becher process is another method for the production of synthetic rutile from ilmenite.
 It first oxidizes the ilmenite as a means to separate the iron component.

 Specialized methods

 For specialty applications, TiO_{2} films are prepared by various specialized chemistries.
 Sol-gel routes involve the hydrolysis of titanium alkoxides such as titanium ethoxide: